fanyangxyz/pokemon-python/README.md

 ## Overview

 This project implements an automatic color palette extraction and swapping system that can:
-- Extract dominant color palettes from images using k-means clustering
+- Extract dominant color palettes from images using multiple methods:
+  - **K-means clustering** (default): Fast and robust
+  - **Blind Color Separation**: Gradient descent with L0 sparsity constraints (slower but potentially more accurate)
 - Apply any extracted palette to any image
 - Find the optimal palette color matching using perceptual distance and image space comparison
 - Visualize palette extraction and matching results